23technologies/gardener-extension-shoot-flux/README.md

 Wait!
 How does the controller in the `Seed` cluster communicate to the garden cluster?
 Actually, we are just using the `Secret` containing the `gardenlet-kubeconfig` which should be available, when the gardenlet is run inside the `Seed` cluster.
 Of course, this is not a rock solid solution, but it was an easy way to achieve the overall goal by simple means.

+# Last remarks
+This extensions is still in a preliminary state and contains e.g. hard-coded links to the release of fluxcd.
+However, the work and testing is still ongoing and the extension will be continuously improved.
+In general, you could consider the current state of the extension as kind of a minimal working example for Gardener extensions, as it is very low complex to this point.